Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-In this section we formulate the construction which allow to generate an algebra of graded differential relations starting from a chain complex.
-Consider a complex of spaces depending on sets of parameters $\Theta_i$, $i \in Z$, and given by
+In this section we formulate the construction which allows us to generate an algebra of graded relations starting from a chain complex.
+Consider a complex of spaces with elements depending on sets of parameters $\Theta_i$, $i \in \Z$, and given by